-Business Class may be more swanky than Economy Class, but the latter actually produces a smaller carbon footprint.
+Sure, business class may be more swanky than economy class, but the latter actually produces a smaller carbon footprint.
 How so?

-Firstly, Economy Class is far more efficient in terms of passengers per flight.
+Firstly, economy is far more efficient in terms of passengers per flight.
 Business Class takes up more physical space and accommodates not even half as many people.

-Secondly, Business Class flights come with Business Class facilities, such as airport lounges and spas, all of which use up lots of water and produces lots of waste.
+Secondly, business class flights come with facilities, such as airport lounges and spas — all of which use up lots of water and produces lots of waste.

 Also, pack light.
-A light backpack means the airplane uses up less fuel than if it has to transport heavy suitcases.
+Less luggage means the airplane uses up less fuel than if it has to transport heavy suitcases.

 Wherever you plan to go, do your research on the most efficient way to get around to cut down on travelling time and fuel emission.
 Depending on where you are, public transportation can be a better alternative to renting a car or taking a cab.
 Doing due diligence will ensure that you pick the most convenient and sustainable mode of getting around.

-Another way to cut down CO2 emissions and petrol costs is by hitchhiking, which also allows you to meet new people.
+Yes, really.
 Gone are the days where you have to stand at the side of the road with a sign asking for a ride.
-There are apps that make hitchhiking easier and safer now, such as Carpooling.com (particularly popular in Europe), Hitchhiker Carpooling, and Waze Carpool.
-These apps allow you to see ratings online, the names and license numbers of the drivers, and everybody is registered.
+There are apps that make hitchhiking easier and safer now, such as BlaBlaCar, Waze Carpool or Motar.
+Most of these apps allow you to see ratings online, the names and license numbers of the drivers, and everybody is registered.

-The tourism industry — especially island resorts and spas — can jeopardise local wildlife and culture, and destroy the land.
-However, more and more accommodations are becoming aware of the need to preserve the environment and the local communities.
+The tourism industry — especially island resorts and spas — can jeopardise local wildlife and culture, and destroy the land and sea.
+However, more and more accommodations are becoming aware of the need to preserve the environment and protect local communities and their livelihoods.

 Look for accommodations with eco-certification.
-Such certifications indicate whether an establishment is eco-friendly, in that it gives back to the community or acts on sustainable best practices such as preserving wildlife and local cultural heritage or employing local staff.
+Such certifications indicate whether an establishment gives back to the community, or acts on sustainable best practices such as preserving wildlife and local cultural heritage or employing local staff.
 They are typically given by sustainable tourism organisations or non-profit ones that support sustainability in tourism around the world.
 These certifications may differ in standards from country to country, so it’s best to research on them before booking.

 By supporting establishments with these certifications, you’re helping to develop a travel trend that reflects the growing lucrativeness and sustainability of eco-tourism.

-Instead of using the mini shampoos and body lotions in your hotel(s), pack your own shower products to reduce wastage.
+Instead of using the mini shampoos and body lotions in your hotel, pack your own shower products to reduce waste.
 Fill them in reusable bottles so you can use them for the next trip too.
-Also, bring along a foldable cloth shopping bag for your purchases, utensils and a metal straw, and perhaps even a container to pack any leftovers during your meal.
-With these on hand, you will never have to ask for single-use disposable items such as plastic bags and styrofoam or cardboard containers.
+In addition, bring along a foldable cloth shopping bag for your purchases, reusable utensils and a straw for your

 After checking in at the airport, we tend to head straight to Starbucks for a coffee while waiting for our flight.
 That disposable cup would be the first waste we create on our trip.
 There will undoubtedly be more over the course of our trip.
 Those disposable cups and plastic bottles are usually non-biodegradable and will be tossed into landfills.
 Using a reusable water bottle or tumbler is an important change you can make for a much greener trip.